Track the lifecycle of jobs with the Grepr REST API

 : The job is running and processing data.STOPPED

 : The job failed to start.
-This could happen due to some invalid configuration of the job graph or errors in processing data.
-In this case, you can either re-submit or update the job after correction.
+This failure could happen due to some invalid configuration of the job graph or errors in processing data.
+In this case, you can either resubmit or update the job after correction.

 parameter while updating the job.
 If set to true

-will roll back the job to a potentially running previous version in case of a failure.
-This can be used to ensure there
+, Grepr will roll back the job to a potentially running previous version in case of a failure.
+You can use this parameter to ensure minimal downtime in data processing in case of a misconfiguration.

 A successful update job request will return a 202 Accepted

-response with the updated job details along with a bump
+response with the updated job details and a bump in the job’s version number.

 The following states describe the lifecycle of an Asynchronous